 3 Ways to introduce cost savings into 3PL Logistics:

 - Optimize truck capacity – ensuring trucks are sent out filled to capacity

-- Optimize route efficiency – using a route planner app in order to reduce fuel and delivery times
+- Optimize route efficiency – using a delivery route planner in order to reduce fuel and delivery times

 - Improve onboarding and driver retention – the quicker drivers and dispatchers learn, and the longer they stay on, the greater the operational savings

 What are the top pain points for retailers when scaling delivery?

 Retailers are quick to move towards third party logistics when scaling and expanding retail delivery options in order to help manage new fleets and to integrate technology for greater visibility and control.